-Join us for this six-part series of live webinars presented by Kafka experts.
+Watch this six-part series of online talks presented by Kafka experts.
 You will learn the key considerations in building a scalable platform for real-time stream data processing, with Apache Kafka at its core.

 This series is targeted to those who want to understand all the foundational concepts behind Apache Kafka, streaming data, and real-time processing on streams.
 The sequence begins with an introduction to Kafka, the popular streaming engine used by many large scale data environments, and continues all the way through to key production planning, architectural and operational methods to consider.

 Whether you’re just getting started or have already built stream processing applications for critical business functions, you will find actionable tips and deep insights that will help your enterprise further derive important business value from your data systems.

 The live talks have now concluded.
 You can find the links to all the video recordings below.

 Jay Kreps, Confluent CEO and Co-founder, Apache Kafka Co-creator | Tuesday, September 27, 2016 | 10:00AM PT

 Modern businesses have data at their core, and this data is changing continuously.
 How can we harness this torrent of continuously changing data in real time?
 The answer is stream processing, and one system that has become a core hub for streaming data is Apache Kafka.

 This presentation will give a brief introduction to Apache Kafka and describe its usage as a platform for streaming data.
 It will explain how Kafka serves as a foundation for both streaming data pipelines and applications that consume and process real-time data streams.
 It will introduce some of the newer components of Kafka that help make this possible, including Kafka Connect, a framework for capturing continuous data streams, and Kafka Streams, a lightweight stream processing library.

 Jun Rao, Confluent Co-founder, Apache Kafka Co-creator | Thursday, October 6, 2016 | 10:00AM PT